ThomasVanBeeck/abc-omni-play-frontend/src/environments/readme.md

 The `environment` object contains configuration settings used by the application.
 Below is an explanation of each key:

+** The environment files are left out of the repository for obvious reasons! **

 1. **production**:

    - Description: A boolean flag indicating whether the application is running in production mode (`true`) or development mode (`false`).